Skip to main content

 Scheduling automatic deployment of a validated package

 Gearset can automatically deploy your successfully validated package at a specified date and time, and send you a notification when the deployment is complete.
-This means you don't have to be there to press deploy if you have a scheduled maintenance window.

-• Click Schedule.
+• Click Schedule deployment.

-• Set the date for deployment.
+• Set the Date for deployment.

 • Optionally, enter email address(es) and/or mobile (cell) phone number(s) to receive the deployment results.